dedev-sys/tinochain/README-Client.md

-# BlockSim - Client-Side Overview
+# Tinochain - Client-Side Overview

 This document details the client-side architecture and important aspects of the BlockSim application.
 The client is built using Next.js (App Router), React, TypeScript, ShadCN UI components, and Tailwind CSS.